-As stunning as Plitvice Lakes is, I must admit it’s not somewhere I want spend all day strolling around.
+As stunning as Plitvice Lakes is, I must admit it’s not somewhere I want to spend all day strolling around.
 We barrelled past slow paced tourists, only stopping at the most scenic points (of which there are admittedly many), and finished a 5 hour walking trail in 3 hours.
 I don’t need to linger to appreciate the beauty of a place and Plitvice is certainly beautiful but a couple of hours of lakes and waterfalls is enough for me and most visitors find the one day ticket to be plenty.

 My Quick Guide

 Just because I don’t like to be trapped on a set circuit for 5 hours doesn’t mean I don’t recommend a visit to Croatia’s most important National Park.
 It really is an incredible experience and one of the highlights of Croatia.
-Experiencing the emerald green lakes and waterfalls of all sizes was one of the most memorable moments in my travels.
+Experiencing the emerald green lakes and waterfalls of all sizes is one of the most memorable moments in my travels.
 Even though it doesn’t often snow at Plitvice I would love to go back in winter to see it under snow or even visit in autumn to see the colourful foliage throughout the park.

 Here’s my guide and tips for getting the best out of a one day visit to Plitvice Lakes.